 - Gaze maintenance

 The benefits of a vision therapy program may be seen within a few weeks, but it can take up to six months to recognize significant results.
 Of course, this depends on each patient and their particular therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan will include monitoring and follow-up appointments throughout the course of the program.
 The number of visits required to ensure the best results will be determined by Dr. Steven Wang.

 The optometrist will provide you with detailed instructions and a regimen of patches, and exercises, to ensure the most positive outcome.
 For optimal results, exercises and learned visual skills must be performed regularly.

-If you want to treat your or your child’s strabismus, contact Advanced Eyecare Vision Therapy Center today.
+If you want to treat your or your child’s strabismus, contact Advanced Eyecare Optometric Center today.
 Our goal is to help our patients with strabismus maximize their visual skills and give them the best opportunity to reach their full potential.Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.